TheHydrophobicityProject/HydrophobicityExplorer/README.md

 ## Changing Default Settings

 Some settings are not accessible with command-line arguments.
 Defaults are hardcoded but can be overwritten when a file called `mhpSettings.json` is present in the working directory.
 The settings uses are explained below.
 All settings must be present in the file unless.
-A fresh settings file can be generated with the `mhpSettings -w` commnd line tool.
+A fresh settings file can be generated with the `mhpSettings -w` command line tool. `mhpSettings -s` shows the settings all mhp tools will use, whether default or custom.

 ```python
 {